Yann21/hugo-personal-website/README.md

-# hugo-personal-website
+# Personal website
-Personal website doubling as takeaway resume, portfolio and blog.
+My personal website that doubles as a takeaway resume, portfolio and blog.

 [Follow the link](http://www.yannhoffmann.com)